Nine's Wide World of Sports: 1981–1990s – Creation and contract competition

 Billy Birmingham in 1984 released a comedy album that satirized cricket "and in particular Channel Nine's iconic commentary team with Richie Benaud the central figure," which became popular in Australia, called The Wired World of Sports.
 Among the hosts satirized were his friend Mike Gibson.
 Birmingham went on to release a series of albums ridiculing all aspects of Wide World of Sports, calling the show "Wired World of Sports".
 From the first to the most recent (2006), all have reached number one on the Australian album chart.

 David Hill helped establish Nine's Wide World of Sports early on, and was a "sounding board when the billionaire famously sold the network to Alan Bond and then bought it back three years later for less than a quarter of the price."
 Writes the Sydney Morning Herald, "Packer's decision to sell Nine to Bond in 1987 for $1.2 billion - before buying back the network in 1990 for $250 million - is legendary in Australian television."
 Other early broadcasters at WWoS included Ron Casey.

 January 1995 saw the beginning of Premier Sports Network, the channel that was to become Fox Sports.
 It secured the rights to Australia's cricket tour of the West Indies, Nine's first challenge since winning its World Series war.
 Nine tried to stop the broadcast under Australia's "anti-siphoning" rules, which exist to stop certain popular sporting events being screened exclusively on pay television.
 But it failed when Premier Sports Network came to an agreement to broadcast the tour free to air on Network 10.

 WWoS's other main sport was and is rugby league.
 This was challenged in 1997 by the establishment of Super League, the repercussions of which led to Nine's parent company owning half of Fox Sports that year, and ultimately Nine's move away from popular live sport.
 This partial purchase of Fox Sports roughly coincided with the end of Nine's traditional Saturday and Sunday daytime schedule of sports programming.
 What had once filled it now filled subscription channels, mainly Fox Sports.
 Old movies and other low rating programs filled much of the space.
 Between the late 1970s and 1997, when Australians had wanted to watch continuous sport at home on a summer weekend, they had largely done so by tuning to Nine.
 Those in NSW, Queensland and the ACT did this all year round, due to rugby league's popularity in those areas.
 Now Fox Sports had that mantle, and gave viewers continuous sport all week long.

-In 1990s, the Wide World of Sports marketed sports paraphernalia such as signed and framed bats, and items from the Australian Rugby League.
+In the 1990s, the Wide World of Sports marketed sports paraphernalia such as signed and framed bats, and items from the Australian Rugby League.

 Paul Sheahan hosted Nine's Wide World of Sports program until 1999.
 Max Walker hosted until it ended in 1999.